lightning/bolts/02-peer-protocol.md

   - if there are updates pending on the receiving node's commitment transaction:
     - MUST NOT send a `shutdown`.
   - MUST NOT send an `update_add_htlc` after a `shutdown`.
+  - if no HTLCs remain in either commitment transaction:
+	- MUST NOT send any `update` message after a `shutdown`.
   - SHOULD fail to route any HTLC added after it has sent `shutdown`.
   - if it sent a non-zero-length `shutdown_scriptpubkey` in `open_channel` or `accept_channel`:
     - MUST send the same value in `scriptpubkey`.